moritzWa/wallawitsch-gmail.com/src/content/cas.md

 # Outlook, Market, and Trends

-Summarizing, we can draw the following distinction between tools for thought and CAS and its tangents:
+Summarizing, we can draw the following distinction between tools for thought and CAS and some of its subareas:

 ![The Learning Psychology of Software Engineering](./images/../../images/cas_map.png)